Course Overview

 - How to inspect fixed equipment (now a requirement)

-- Continuity testing and Insulation resistance testing
+- Continuity testing and insulation resistance testing

-- Polarity testing and High protective conductor currents
+- Polarity testing and high protective conductor currents

 - Risk assessments

-- Understanding of IP & IK codes
+- Understanding of IP and IK codes

 - Model forms